magnusoverli/homedash/backend/llm_promt.md

 EXTRACTION APPROACH:

-Apply timing-based logic to determine what should be extracted:
+Apply strict timing-based logic to determine what should be extracted:
 1. Activities after school ends → Extract with appropriate type classification
 2. Activities during school hours → Part of regular curriculum, do not extract
+3. CRITICAL FILTER: Check each potential activity against the day's "Slutt" time
+   - If activity start time < Slutt time → IGNORE (it's part of regular school)
+   - If activity start time >= Slutt time → Extract as separate activity
+4. COMMON EXCLUSIONS: Never extract activities with these patterns during school hours:
+   - "Lekekurs" (training courses for teachers)
+   - Regular subject names (Matte, Norsk, Engelsk, etc.)
+   - Teacher training or professional development
+   - Any activity that appears in the regular timetable grid

 IMPORTANT DATE HANDLING:
 - For one-time events, ALWAYS set specific_date to null